EmilBak14/Informatics-code.org-projects/Pizza-Ordering-App.md

 The goal of this project was to simulate a simple food ordering system and improve on earlier projects by adding more advanced functionality such as cart management and item removal.

-## 🔧 Example Output

-The cart displays items in the following format:

-Skinke x2 - 90 kr
-Pepperoni x1 - 55 kr

-Total price is calculated and displayed separately.